helloItsHEssam/SolarDatePicker/README.md

 This project was crafted while exploring SwiftUI animations, focusing on the use of .animation to create smooth and dynamic UI interactions.

-The date selection in this project is based on the Earth's orbit around the Sun.
+The date picker in this project is based on the Earth's orbit around the Sun.

 ## Inspiration 💡